This post contains affiliate links, and we will be compensated if you make a purchase after clicking on our links.

 Bell peppers are a low-calorie vegetable that’s packed with nutrients.
 When fed occasionally, they are a healthy and tasty treat for your dog.

-As with any vegetable, bell peppers should only be given in moderation.
+As with any vegetable, bell peppers should only be given in moderation to dogs.
 Too many could cause a stomach upset.